Merge from Multiple Sheets

 In the example below, the English exam result is populated for each student listed.

-The tab containing the combined data can now be easily used in a mail merge.
+The tab containing the combined data can now be used for a mail merge.

 With the addition of the IMPORTRANGE formula, the VLOOKUP formula can be used to search another Google Sheets file for data to import: IMPORTRANGE("spreadsheet_key", "range_string")